Last Updated: April 28 2021

 - Select to enter the Start Date and Complete Date for each job component.

-- By default the start and end date of a cost centre matches the start date of the first task and the end date of the final task within the cost centre.
+- By default, the start and end date of a cost centre matches the start date of the first task and the end date of the final task in the cost centre.

-- If the cost centre’s start and end date is not based on tasks, adjust the corresponding dates manually, if required.
+- If the cost centre’s start and end dates are not based on tasks, adjust the corresponding dates manually, if required.